Welcome to today's edition of the Rush 24-7 podcast.

 That would be real leadership.

-We got the first female, we got the first black here.
+We got the first black here.

 Where's the gay running mate if they're really serious?

-What do you mean gonna have a good time?
+What do you mean, gonna have a good time?

 We're in the middle of a good time.

-I gotta go out there this afternoon.
+I got to go out there this afternoon.

-Uh timing worked out here.
+Timing worked out here.

-Melissa Etheridge uh says to candidate Bill Richardson, do you think homosexuality is a choice or is it biological?
+Melissa Etheridge says to candidate Bill Richardson, do you think homosexuality is a choice or is it biological?

 It's a choice.